ElevnthKuria/AssignementWeek1Project-Python-BootCamp-/README.md

 # Week 3 Data STructures and ALgrotithms

-This project involves:

- 1. Two write up questions with different types of questions parts.
+This project involves Two write up questions with different types of questions parts.

- 2. Hackerranks Proble: SImple Array Sum.

- 3. Article on Data Structures and ALgorithms. link: https://medium.com/@kuria3k.ken/data-structures-101-introduction-to-data-structures-and-algorithms-6843ecad1527